Orient Express

 The Orient Express was a long-distance passenger luxury train service created in 1883 by the Belgian company Compagnie Internationale des Wagons-Lits (CIWL) that operated until 2009.
 The train traveled the length of continental Europe, with terminal stations in Paris in the northwest and Istanbul in the southeast, and branches extending service to Athens, Brussels, and London.

 The Orient Express embarked on its initial journey on 5 June 1883, from Paris to Vienna, eventually extending to Istanbul, thus connecting the western and eastern extremities of Europe.
 The route saw alterations and expansions, including the introduction of the Simplon Orient Express following the opening of the Simplon Tunnel in 1919, enhancing the service's allure and importance.
 Several routes concurrently used the Orient Express name, or variations.
 Although the original Orient Express was simply a normal international railway service, the name became synonymous with intrigue and luxury rail travel.
 The city names most prominently served and associated with the Orient Express are Paris and Istanbul, the original termini of the timetabled service.
 The rolling stock of the Orient Express changed many times.

-However, following World War II, the Orient Express struggled to maintain its preeminence amid changing geopolitical landscapes and the rise of air travel.
+Following World War II, the Orient Express struggled to maintain its preeminence amid changing geopolitical landscapes and the rise of air travel.
 The route stopped serving Istanbul in 1977, cut back to a through overnight service from Paris to Bucharest, which was cut back further in 1991 to Budapest, then in 2001 to Vienna, before departing for the last time from Paris on 8 June 2007.
 After this, the route, still called the Orient Express, was shortened to start from Strasbourg, leaving daily after the arrival of a TGV from Paris.
-On 14 December 2009, the Orient Express ceased to operate entirely and the route disappeared from European railway timetables, a "victim of high-speed trains and cut-rate airlines".
+On 14 December 2009, the Orient Express ceased to operate entirely and the route disappeared from European railway timetables, a "victim of high-speed trains and cut-rate airlines."

 In contemporary times, the legacy of the Orient Express has been revived through private ventures such as the Venice Simplon-Orient-Express, initiated by James Sherwood in 1982, which offers nostalgic journeys through Europe in restored 1920s and 1930s CIWL carriages, including the original route from Paris to Istanbul.
-Since December 2021, an ÖBB Nightjet runs three times per week on the Paris-Vienna route, although not branded as Orient Express.
+An ÖBB Nightjet service was restored between Paris and Vienna in December 2021, although this was not branded as Orient Express, and it was cancelled again in December 2025 when the French Government withdrew financial support.
 In late 2022, Accor announced plans to launch its own Orient Express in late 2026 with journeys from Paris to Istanbul.